Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 1080 is a lot (more or less 543%) faster with regards to texture filtering than the Radeon R7 250X. (explain)
+Texel RateThe GeForce GTX 1080 should be a lot (more or less 543%) faster with regards to anisotropic filtering than the Radeon R7 250X. (explain)

-Pixel RateThe GeForce GTX 1080 should be much (approximately 543%) more effective at FSAA than the Radeon R7 250X, and will be capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 1080 will be quite a bit (about 543%) more effective at full screen anti-aliasing than the Radeon R7 250X, and also should be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison